juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![An example CSV file showing three columns.
 From left to right, column 1 lists IDs, column 2 lists questions, and column 3 lists answers to the corresponding questions.](/assets/uploads/screen-shot-2020-07-30-at-2.12.43-pm.png)

-### Design HELP command
+### Design helpful HELP command

-Once you enable your chatbot to support free-text Q&A, it is always a good idea to write a helpful HELP command that can guide a user's interaction with the chatbot.
+Once you enable your chatbot to support free-text Q&A, it is always a good idea to write a helpful HELP command that can guide your users' interaction with the chatbot.

 Similar to a restaurant menu, a HELP command can help achieve two goals: